UNL Information Technology Services response to The Higher Education Opportunity Act.

 1-3.
 What mechanism(s) are you using to educate your community?

 All students are required to read and accept Digital Copyright Guidelines before they are allowed to register their computer on the network.
 If they do not accept, they are not granted access to network resources.

-Information is provided to all students who will live in campus housing in a Rights and Responsibilities as a Resident pamphlet.
+Information is provided to all students who will live in campus housing in a Community Living pamphlet.
 This pamphlet reminds students that they are expected to abide by all UNL Computer Use Policies.
 If they violate those policies, their access to the UNL network could be revoked.

 Flyers are provided to all University of Nebraska-Lincoln Housing Resident Assistants each fall during "Resident Assistant Training" sessions.
 The Resident Assistants are encouraged to post these flyers around their floors for residents to review.

 1-4.
 What procedures are you using for handling unauthorized distribution of copyrighted material (e.g., monitoring, sanctions, etc.)?